Aimen Dean: Later career

-In August 2022, Dean claimed his five-year-old daughter's school, St George's School, Edinburgh, had discriminated against the family due to his past.
-Dean plans to leave the UK, where he was granted permanent residence, with his family to find a school for his children in the Middle East.
+In August 2022, Dean accused his five-year-old daughter's school, St George's School, Edinburgh, of discriminating against their family due to his past.
+Dean planned to leave the UK, where he had been granted permanent residence, with his family to find a school for his children in the Middle East.

+On 7 October 2023, Dean posted on X, suggesting that Hamas's use of Huawei devices was part of the reason why Israel's security apparatus failed to detect and thwart its plans to carry out the October 7 attacks.
+He explained that US tech companies had banned Huawei from using their systems, compelling it to build its own in-house solutions that only China could compromise easily.